 Last quarter, I watched a mid-stage startup with a $2M runway outperform a Big Tech AI division with unlimited resources.
 The startup's constraint: build a voice AI assistant that works flawlessly in under 100 milliseconds response time using only edge computing—no cloud dependencies allowed.
 The tech giant's project: create the "ultimate" conversational AI with every advanced feature imaginable.

-The results were stunning.
+The results were striking.
 The constraint-driven team shipped a product that processed natural language 40% faster than existing solutions while running entirely on device.
 Users described interactions as "magical" and "impossibly responsive."
 The unlimited-resources team, after eighteen months, was still debating feature prioritization and architectural decisions.

 The metrics told the story: 94% user satisfaction vs. 67%, 80% daily active user retention vs. 23%, and most importantly—the constrained team captured 15% market share in six months while the unlimited team was still in beta.